 2012 -13 Guy C D Harrison MIPA MABRP

 Guy Harrison was installed as Master on 12 December 2012.
 He joined the Livery on 24th March 1987 and was elected as an Assistant to the Court in December 2003.
 He was for many years a Trustee and Hon.
-Treasurer of The Glass Sellers Charity Fund and is passionate about the many good causes that The Charity Fund supports.
+Treasurer of The Glass Sellers Charity Fund and is passionate about the many good causes that the Charity supports.
 He is an Insolvency practitioner and was fortunate to have been trained by Booth White & Co, who provided an excellent training in all Insolvency matters.

 2011 – 2012 Vivian W H Bendall MRICS FNAEA Hon FASI IRRV